saltysoup/data-engineering/Module-1_Ingestion/README.md

 | Password         | `ask me`                   |

 3. On the review page, take note of the Security Group ID.
 Click **Next** then **Finish**.

+4. Select the newly created connection and choose **Test Connection**.
+This should come back successful.
 </details>

 ### 3. Create a Data Catalog